rgilks/acto/README.md

 1.  **(Optional) Sign in**: Use GitHub, Google, or Discord authentication.
 2.  **Start Story**: Choose from AI-generated starting scenarios or begin a default story.
-3.  **Receive Passage & Choices**: The AI generates the current part of the story and presents choices.
+3.  **Receive Passage & Choices**: The AI generates the current part of the story and presents 3 choices.
 4.  **Make Choice**: Select an action/dialogue option.
-5.  **AI Responds**: The application sends the story history and the user's choice to the AI.
-The AI generates the outcome, the next passage, and new choices based on the context.
+5.  **AI Responds**: The application sends the relevant story history (summary + recent steps) and style context to the AI.
+The AI generates the outcome, the next passage, new choices, an image prompt, and an updated summary.
 6.  **Repeat**: Continue making choices and progressing the AI-generated narrative.

+## Prompt Engineering Highlights

+The quality of the generated story heavily relies on the prompts sent to the AI.
+Key strategies include:

+- **Structured Output**: Requesting responses in a specific JSON format using Zod schemas for validation ensures predictable data handling.
+- **Contextual Awareness**: The prompt dynamically includes:
+  - **Style Hints**: Genre, Tone, and Visual Style selections.
+  - **Long-Term Context**: The AI's previously generated summary of the story so far.
+  - **Short-Term Context**: The passages and choices from the last 5 steps.
+- **Targeted Instructions**: Explicit instructions guide the AI on generating engaging passages, distinct choices, relevant image prompts (matching the passage, genre, tone, and style), and concise summaries.
+- **Efficiency**: Initial scenario context is only included in the very first prompt to avoid redundancy.

 ## API Cost Management & Rate Limiting

-acto implements strategies to manage AI API costs:
+`acto` implements strategies to manage AI API costs:

 - **Rate Limiting**:
   - Uses a per-user **daily counter** stored in the `rate_limits_user` SQLite table (resets at UTC midnight).
-  - Applies separate limits for different Google AI API types (text generation, image generation, TTS).
+  - Applies separate limits for different Google API types (text generation via `@google/genai`, image generation via `@google/genai`, and Google Cloud TTS).
   - Requires users to be logged in (via NextAuth) to make rate-limited API calls.
   - Default limits are defined in `lib/rateLimitSqlite.ts` (e.g., **100** text requests/day, **100** image requests/day, **100** TTS requests/day).
-  - Adjust limits directly in `lib/rateLimitSqlite.ts` or consider moving them to environment variables for easier configuration.
+  - Adjust limits directly in `lib/rateLimitSqlite.ts` or consider moving them to environment variables.
-  - Exceeding the limit returns an error to the user and logs details to the console and Sentry (if configured).
+  - Exceeding the limit returns an error to the user and logs details.
-- **Database Caching**: _(Not currently implemented for adventure game state)_
+- **Payload Optimization**: Only essential history data (passage, choice, summary) is sent from the client to the server action to avoid exceeding payload size limits.

 ## Setup and Running

 ### Prerequisites

 1.  **Node.js:** Version 20 or higher (Check `.nvmrc`).
-2.  **npm:** Package manager (Comes with Node.js).
+2.  **npm:** Package manager.
 3.  **Git:** For cloning.
-4.  **API Keys & Credentials:** Obtain the necessary keys/secrets for the services you intend to use (see Environment Variables section below).
+4.  **API Keys & Credentials:** Obtain necessary keys/secrets (see Environment Variables below).

 ### Running Locally